UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/scaffold_substrand_first_copy.png)

 Observing the final design and noticing that these two so-called *substrands* are connected by a crossover, at this point you might think we want to add those crossovers.
-Unfortunately, scadnano does not yet support *circular strands*, and add those crossovers now would create a circular strand.
+Unfortunately, scadnano does not yet support *circular strands*, but adding those crossovers now would create a circular strand.

-Instead, generally it is best to draw all the substrands you want first before connecting them with crossovers.
 In this case, the substrand we just drew should not span the entire length of the helix, but instead we want two substrands that are adjacent in the middle.
 To split this substrand into two, select the "nick" edit mode:

 ![](images/nick_edit_mode.png)

-and click somewhere around the middle of the substrand (we can edit the exact points later):
+and click somewhere around the middle of the substrand (if this doesn't get exactly to the middle; you can edit the exact offsets of the 5'/3' ends later by selecting and dragging them):

 ![](images/nick_second_substrand.png)